The moduli space of multi-scale differentials: Notation and background

 We denote the sets of vertical and horizontal edges by~$\vertedge[\lGp]$ and by~$\horedge[\lGp]$ respectively.
 Implicit in this terminology is our convention that we draw level graphs so that the map~$\ell$ is given by the projection to the vertical axis.

 We call a stable curve~$X$ equipped with a full order on its dual graph $\dG$ an \emph{ordered stable curve}.
-We will write $X_v$ for the irreducible component of~$X$ associated to a vertex~$v$, and $X_{(i)}$ for the (possibly disconnected) union of the irreducible components~$X_v$ such that $\ell(v)=i$. {b070@$X_{(i)}$!Components of~$X$ at level~$i$} We write~$q_e$ for the node associated to an edge~$e$.
+We will write $X_{(i)}$ for the (possibly disconnected) union of the irreducible components~$X_v$ such that $\ell(v)=i$. {b070@$X_{(i)}$!Components of~$X$ at level~$i$} We write~$q_e$ for the node associated to an edge~$e$.
 We call such a node \emph{vertical} or \emph{horizontal} accordingly.
 The set of nodes of~$X$ is denoted by $\N$, the set of vertical nodes by $\Nver$ and the set of horizontal nodes by~$\Nhor$.

 For a vertical node $q_{e}$ of~$X$ corresponding to an edge $e$ we write $q_{e}^+\in X_{(\ltop)}$ and $q_{e}^-\in X_{(\lbot)}$ for the two points lying above~$q_{e}$ in the normalization, and for the irreducible components in which they lie, ordered so that~$X_{(\lbot)} \prec X_{(\ltop)}$.
 Moreover we denote the levels of $q_{e}^{\pm}$ by $\ltopbot$, respectively.
 We use the same notation for horizontal nodes, making an arbitrary choice of label $\pm$.